-Get rid of squirrels - PEST UK
+Get Rid of Grey Squirrels - PEST UK

-Prices from £165/£200 +VAT
+Prices from £165 +VAT

-Treatment of a squirrel infestation is much more difficult and time consuming than of other rodent pests.
-Grey squirrels are considered an alien species and classed as vermin which means we can eliminate them.
+Grey squirrels can cause considerable damage to a property.
+They are considered an alien species and classed as vermin which means we can eliminate them.

-There are no poisons available for amateur or professional use for grey squirrels.
+Poisons are not available for amateur or professional use for grey squirrels.
 The only options are to shoot or trap them.
+It’s illegal to release a grey squirrel into the wild if you catch one.
+All dead squirrels should be deeply buried or incinerated.

-Squirrels can become aggressive if they feel threatened, so if you catch a squirrel, or think you have a squirrel infestation, contact a professional pest control company rather than trying to deal with the problem yourself.
+Grey squirrels become aggressive if they feel threatened, so if you catch a squirrel, or think you have a squirrel infestation, contact a professional pest control company rather than trying to deal with the problem yourself.

 • Leave any droppings or damage for the technician to look at.